Kalochi

 Kalochi (Καλόχι) is a village and a community of the Grevena municipality.
 Before the 2011 local government reform it was a part of the municipality of Grevena, of which it was a municipal district.
-The 2011 census recorded 31 residents in the village and 106 residents in the community.
+The 2021 census recorded 81 residents in the community.
 The community of Kalochi covers an area of 37.062 km2.

 Administrative division

 The community of Kalochi consists of three separate settlements: